ugorji/go-common/logging/README.md

 20 log records.
 When the buffer cannot add another log record, it is flushed.

-Once a Handle has been created for a given name, it cannot be replaced.
+Once a Handler has been created for a given name, it cannot be replaced.

 This allows you to have different Handles who can log based on different criteria e.g. stackdriver only logs error and severe messages from web container at night.

+NOTE: The framework *tries* to ensure that only one handler is writing to standard error or output streams.
+This allows us to handle backtraces, as we can ensure that the Handler writing to the standard error stream is flushed first.

 ## Formatter